ryanueda/personal-site/src/data/about.md

 - I'm partially Japanese (my grandfather)
 - I have two surnames, Ueda and Teo
 - I have an older sister
-- I loveeee pastries and tea <3
+- I loveeee bread and coffee <3

 # I Wish To